gelsightinc/gsrobotics/README.md

 1. Go to **[PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)** and download the PyCharm Community installer

 1. Clone this repository
+    1. Navigate to a folder on your machine where you would like to clone the repository
-    1. On this page, click the green code button at the top and copy the repository URL
+    2. On this page, click the green code button at the top and copy the repository URL
-    2. In Windows Explorer, right-click on a folder and choose Git Clone...
+    3. In Windows Explorer, right-click in the folder and choose Git Clone...
 On Windows 11, you will have to choose "Show More Options"
        <table>
            <tr><td>
        <img src="/docs/images/git-clone.png" alt="TortoiseGit menu" height="400px">